Frequently Asked Questions

 Do we support Compact Editions of Windows?

-No. Windows Update does not support Compact editions of Windows, and never supported it.
-Those editions received MSI update files with Microsoft Visual Studio 2005-2008.
+No. Windows Update does not support, and has never supported, Compact (Windows CE/Mobile) editions of Windows.
+Those systems received update packages as MSI files through Visual Studio installations.

 Does this work on x64 systems?